jewertow/istio-playground/issues/re-enable-pilot-filter-gateway-cluster-config/README.md

   hosts:
   - test-echo.com
   http:
-  # Match an unused header and route traffic to a new host.
+  # Match an unused header and route traffic to the old host to effectively disable
+  # it without removing it from the proxy configuration.
-  # The new host should not receive traffic, but is added to the configuration to be warmed.
+  # The old host should not receive traffic after loading this route configuration.
   - match:
     - headers:
         foo: